So you are facing criminal prosecution and have pleaded not guilty at the Mention hearing after seeking legal advice. The trial date is coming up.

 About a week before the trial

 About a week before the trial, the defence lawyers and the prosecutor will prepare a document called "Admitted Facts" to narrow down the issues in dispute.
-And if the case involves an alleged "confession" made by the Defendant, and the defence lawyers intend to challenge the admissibility of the confession on the ground that it was not made voluntarily and not recorded accurately, the defence lawyers will prepare "Grounds of Objection to the Admissibility of Admissions" and submit then to Court at the trial.
+And if the case involves an alleged "confession" made by the Defendant, and the defence lawyers intend to challenge the admissibility of the confession on the ground that it was not made voluntarily and not recorded accurately, the defence lawyers will prepare "Grounds of Objection to the Admissibility of Admissions" and submit them to Court at the trial.

 Magistrates Courts generally start at 9:30am.
 After the court session starts, the Court will read out the charge and take the Defendant's plea again, ie. whether he will plead guilty or not guilty.

 After the Defendant pleads not guilty, the Court will ascertain with the defence and the prosecution how many prosecution witnesses will be called, whether there is a confession, and if so whether there will be "Special Issues", ie. whether the admissibility of such confession is challenged.
 Afterwards, the prosecutor will read out the Admitted Facts and the Defendant will be asked whether he agrees to the contents.
-After that, the prosecutor will call prosecution witnesses directly without an opening submission.
+After that, the prosecutor will call prosecution witnesses directly, normally without an opening submission.

 How witnesses testify